-The Music programs of the College of Music, Theatre, and Dance are housed in the multimillion dollar Fine Arts Center on the 235-acre campus of the University of Nebraska at Kearney.
-The Fine Arts Center features a 500-seat recital hall with three concert grand pianos (a Hamburg Steinway 'D' acquired in 1999, a New York Steinway 'D' rebuilt in 2004, and a Mason & Hamlin 'CC'), and a digital Rodgers organ; a 350-seat theater; a 100-seat Blackbox theater; a dance studio; a Music Pedagogy Resource Center; and large instrumental and choral rehearsal rooms.
-The department offers more than fifty performance and practice pianos, all exceptionally well maintained, along with Yamaha Disklaviers for digital recordings, and a state-of-the-art electronic class piano room, featuring Yamaha Clavinovas.
+The music programs of the Department of Music, Theatre, and Dance are housed in the multi-million dollar Fine Arts Building on the campus of the University of Nebraska at Kearney.
+The Fine Arts Building features a 500-seat recital hall with three concert grand pianos (a Hamburg Steinway 'D' acquired in 1999, a New York Steinway 'D' rebuilt in 2004, and a Mason & Hamlin 'CC'), and a digital Rodgers organ; a 350-seat theater; a 100-seat Blackbox theater; a dance studio; a Music Pedagogy Resource Center; and large instrumental and choral rehearsal rooms.

+The Department offers more than fifty performance and practice pianos, all exceptionally well maintained, along with Yamaha Disklaviers for digital recordings, and a state-of-the-art electronic class piano room, featuring Yamaha Clavinovas.
 All music class/rehearsal rooms are fully equipped as "smart" classrooms, with sophisticated sound equipment, large-screen video displays, and the most current computer technology.
-The student computer lab (11 mainframe computers) and recording studio offer students hands-on work with the latest music software and digital technology (including Sibelius, Finale, MacGamut, Audacity, and Microsoft Office).
+The student computer lab (11 mainframe computers) and recording studio offer students hands-on work with the latest music software and digital technology (including Sibelius, Finale, Audacity, and Microsoft Office).
 Sound-insulated practice rooms allow students to spend the time necessary in a comfortable atmosphere perfecting their musical skills.

-Several additional new Yamaha pianos are provided to the department annually through a loan-purchase program with Yamaha International/Dietze Music.
-Faculty studios are large, fully networked, with digital audio recording equipment.
-Since 2004, NU Foundation Grants and Program of Excellence Funds have provided support for facilities projects such as the Recital Hall renovation and the purchase of new instruments, equipment, and technology.
+Faculty studios are large, fully networked, and include digital audio recording equipment.
+Since 2004, NU Foundation Grants and Program of Excellence Funds have provided support for facilities projects such as the Recital Hall renovation, and the purchase of new instruments, equipment, and technology.